Mini Projector HDMI: Your Complete Connection Guide

 2. Connect to Projector: Plug the other end of the cable into the mini projector HDMI input.

-3. Power Up: Turn on the projector and the gaming console.
+3. Power Up: Turn on both the projector and the gaming console.

 4. Select Input: Choose the correct HDMI source on your projector.
 The console’s startup screen should appear.
-For the Nintendo Switch, you must use the official dock’s HDMI output.
+For the Nintendo Switch, use the official dock’s HDMI output.

 Connecting a Streaming Device (Roku, Apple TV, Fire Stick)